-There are two main types: Dry AMD, which accounts for 80% of cases, and Wet AMD, which requires more aggressive treatment.
+There are two main types of AMD: dry AMD, which accounts for about 80% of cases, and wet AMD, which requires more aggressive treatment.
 Common symptoms include blurry vision, distorted lines, and difficulty recognizing familiar faces.
-Risk factors include being over 50, smoking, and high blood pressure.
-Early diagnosis and treatments like supplements and injections can help manage the condition effectively.
+Risk factors include age over 50, smoking, and high blood pressure.
+Early diagnosis and treatments such as nutritional supplements and injections can help manage the condition effectively.

 How AMD affects your vision over time